larrylp2/reddit_graph_analysis/documents/meeting_records.md

 #### <strong>Time:</strong>
 6:00 PM - 7:20 PM
 #### <strong>Summary:</strong>
-Talk about the graph constructor/code we’ve written since last week Start at r/uiuc, for each user, read all the subreddits and make new nodes and make the connection Finished data gathering
+For this meeting, we mainly discussed about the code we've written since last week, as well as discussing possible implementations about our graph constructor.
+The main idea we want to implement is starting from our parent reddit, r/uiuc, and reading in all the subreddits based on each user.
+From there, we will make new nodes and create connections between r/uiuc and neighboring subreddits.

+We have currently finished data gathering, and will now focus on updating the graph constructor, as well as creating tests for our written code.
+The outline for the graph constructor has been drafted, and a test folder has been made to place all the appropriate tests.

+These are the following plans that we would like to address:
-Talked about making tests and created test folder Change timeline to do BFS before dijkstra
+1. Change timeline to do BFS before dijkstra
-Amend meetings to be remote to accommodate group members.
+2. Amend meetings to be remote to accommodate group members.

+This week's work:
-This week work: Khanh: implement Dijkstra; Natasha: test graph constructor and BFS traversal; Larry: Graph constructor.
+Khanh: implement Dijkstra; Natasha: test graph constructor and BFS traversal; Larry: Graph constructor.